AdamHerman69/backranq/IMPLEMENTATION_PLAN.md

 -   [ ] Pagination works correctly
 -   [ ] Empty state shows when no games
 -   [ ] "Sync New Games" fetches and saves games
+-   [ ] Unanalyzed games banner shows when applicable
+-   [ ] Game selection modal for batch analysis works
+-   [ ] Batch analysis can be triggered from banner
 -   [ ] Responsive on mobile
 -   [ ] Loading states for async operations